-21. Do not further indent the first line of a block quotation.
-Only subsequent paragraphs within a block quotation begin with a further indentation of 1/4 inch.
-22. You may alter the initial capitalization of quoted material to blend with your text.
-23. Use an ellipsis (three ellipses points with spaces between) to indicate material left out of the middle of a quotation.
-If the missing material is within a sentence use three points but if the missing material is more than a sentence add a fourth point In this case, the first point indicates the period at the end of the first sentence quoted.
-Do not use ellipses at the beginning or end of quoted material.
-24. Cite epigraphs (quotations set beneath headings or as a frontispiece) in the correct format (see example in Student Papers Handbook APA Style Guidelines VII.N, Reference Citations in Text).
-Include the source in the References section only if the epigraph comes from a scholarly book or journal, is a quotation used with permission, or is cited elsewhere in the text.
-Reference Citations in Text 25.
-You must cite author and date anew in each paragraph.
-Within a paragraph, you do not need to repeat the author or date after the initial citation, unless another author's citation intervenes or unless confusion would result.
-26. Try to cite specific page numbers (e.g., pp. 28-29) rather than (pp. 28ff) when referring to a section of text.
-27. Secondary sources should be cited as follows: (as cited in X, 19XX, pp. xx-xx) for citations less than 39 words and (As cited in X, 19XX, pp. xx-xx) for citations which are 40 words or more and indented.
-28. If a work has more than one author, use the ampersand "&" when citing in parentheses and when referencing at the end: for example, (Hillman & Ventura, 1992).
+- 24. You must cite author and date anew in each paragraph.
+Within a paragraph, you do not need to repeat the author or date after the initial citation, unless another author's citation intervenes or unless confusion would result. - 25.
+Try to cite specific page numbers (e.g., pp. 28-29) rather than (pp. 28ff) when referring to a section of text. - 26.
+Secondary sources should be cited as follows: (as cited in X, 19XX, pp. xx-xx) for citations less than 39 words and (As cited in X, 19XX, pp. xx-xx) for citations which are 40 words or more and indented. - 27.
+If a work has more than one author, use the ampersand "&" when citing in parentheses and when referencing at the end: for example, (Hillman & Ventura, 1992).
 Use "and" in the body of the text: for example, Hillman and Ventura (1992).
 (For citations of sources with multiple authors, see Pacifica/APA Style Guidelines VI.G, Reference Citations in Text, p.
-12) 29.
+11) - 28.
 Always state the first name of a person at the first mention in your text, except in parenthetical citations: for example, Carl G. Jung.
-Do not include the person's title (e.g., "Dr.") in the name.
-30. At the first mention of an author, identify him or her by profession or field of expertise.
-31. In the text you use to introduce a quotation or idea, use the past tense: for example, "Jung said," not "Jung says, " 32.
-In the text of a paper, capitalize all words of four letters or more in titles of works as well as in headings.
+Do not include the person's title (e.g., "Dr.") in the name. - 29.
+At the first mention of an author, identify him or her by profession or field of expertise. - 30.
+In the text you use to introduce a quotation or idea, use the past tense: for example, "Jung said, . . ." not "Jung says, . . . " - 31.
+In the text of a paper or thesis, capitalize all words of four letters or more in titles of works as well as in headings.

-33. If you are citing from an essay in an edited collection of essays or an anthology, cite the author of the essay, not the editor.
+32. If you are citing from an essay in an edited collection of essays or an anthology, cite the author of the essay, not the editor.33.
+All claims made must be cited within the body of the text.
+Claims made without adequate citation constitute plagiarism.
 References Section 34.
-Every paper and should have a References section on the final page(s).
+Every paper and thesis should have a References section on the final page(s).
 35. Each reference is to be double-spaced with double spacing between references.
 36. Do not include references that are not cited in the text.
 All works you do cite must be included in the References section at the end of the paper.